dindi. Fine Art Photography

 Dindi: “Water continues to fascinate me and in this I keep researching the impact of water in my work.
 In fact, water is the only element that I cannot fully control.
 The water allows both the staged image and the surreal water reflections to balance in an interesting and fascinating way.
 Water brings a certain spontaneity to my work as well as surrealism and alienation from reality, which allows me to visualize those deeper inner layers.

-*A small selection of my works are shown on this page.
-For my complete portfolio select the portfolio button on the topmenu.
+• A small selection of my works are shown on this page.
+For the view of my complete portfolio, please select the PORTFOLIO button on the topmenu.

 Enjoy my website!